-Macbeth and Macduff battle in the 2015 touring production of MACBETH.
+Macduff in in the 2023 Shakespeare LIVE! touring production of MACBETH.
+Photo: Sarah Haley.

 "It is certainly indicative that there are only two plays in which the word 'love' occurs so seldom as in Macbeth, and no play in which 'fear' occurs so often; indeed, it occurs twice or thrice as often as in most other plays"